Journey to the Emerald Isle

 Our primary destination was Dun Aenghus – a huge stone ring fort built in around 500 A.D.
 (Recent studies date it to the Bronze Age.)
 We took the “high road” along the ridge of the hills in the center of the island.
 It wasn’t a tough ride (although it would have been much easier if I had noticed that my bike had low gears before I tried pedaling up the first few hills!)
 The views were spectacular…the island spread out below us – a rather barren, wind-swept island with limestone outcroppings and more miles of hand-stacked rock walls.

 The fort itself, while very large and imposing, was basically just the stone shell - the walls of what once stood here.
 What was more impressive was the setting.
 It is perched right on the edge of cliffs that plunge 300 feet straight down into the sea.
-It was “down on the belly” time again as we peered over the edge.
-The cliffs were not as high as the Cliffs of Moher, but it was actually a bit scarier as the wind was gusting hard enough that I actually had trouble holding still enough to take a picture.

 As I rode into town, there was Rob waiting for me outside a little café.
 We went in – totally drenched – for a cup of tea.
 Then we walked down the street to the Aran sweater market where I watched a very interesting little video about spinning and weaving in Ireland.
 Finally we were able to board the ferry.
 My jeans were still pretty wet, but at least we were sheltered!